 Taking care of your mental and emotional health is just as important as caring for your physical health.
-It's important to take time for yourself each day and spend it doing activities that you enjoy.
+It's important to take time for yourself each day to do activities that you enjoy.
 Make a conscious effort to care for your own mental and emotional health.